web3-php/cli/README.md

 </p>

 ------
-**Web3 PHP** is a supercharged PHP API client that allows you to interact with a generic Ethereum RPC.
+**Web3 PHP CLI** is a blazing fast blockchain server for local development.

 > This project is a work-in-progress.
 Code and documentation are currently under development and are subject to change.